ExcaliburKG/sinara-ext-tools/README.md

 ```
 .\run.ps1
 ```
-To remove the Sinara ML instance execute in sinara-ext-tools folder:<br>
+To remove the Sinara server execute in sinara-ext-tools folder:<br>
 Linux and MacOS:<br>
 ```
 bash remove.sh